-And The Band Played On: How The Covid-19 Pandemic Is Reshaping Charlotte's Music Scene - WCCB Charlotte's CW
+And The Band Played On: How The COVID-19 Pandemic Is Reshaping Charlotte's Music Scene - WCCB Charlotte's CW

 CHARLOTTE, N.C. — The Charlotte music scene was burgeoning before the coronavirus pandemic.
 Now, local music venues face uncertain futures and artists are looking for new ways to create content and engage with fans.

-Two years ago, my friend and coworker, Caryn, said she had an extra ticket for a Sofar Charlotte show at the Southern Tiger Collective space in NoDa.
+Two years ago, my friend and coworker, Caryn, said she had an extra ticket for a Sofar Sounds show at the Southern Tiger Collective space in NoDa.

-If you aren’t familiar, Sofar is short for Songs from a Room and the events are basically pop-up secret shows.
+If you aren’t familiar, Sofar is short for Songs from a Room and the events are basically pop-up secret concerts.

 Caryn and I met at the Southern Tiger and posted up toward the back of the space with our beers, since the room was already pretty full.
 The acts were all good, but I was specifically drawn to a singer and guitarist named Royce Lovett.